SAIS-S2S-Technology/Roadmap/Roadmap.md

 ## Our products = our tools

 We see our 'products' as a set of tools.
-They should be used as needed and re-build along the way.
+They should be used as needed and rebuilt along the way.
 There are three groups of tools —awareness, adaption and advancement.

 ### Awareness